3rd Year Weekly Grinds

 Q: For weekly grinds, does the beginning of a new term mean the start of a new course?

-A: No, in the weekly grinds each subject commences in September and runs through to the end of the academic year in May.
-Students can catch up with what they might have missed by watching the class recordings in their own time and by participating in the Christmas, mid-term and Easter revision courses.
+A: No, in the weekly classes each subject commences in September and runs through to the end of the academic year in May.
+Students can catch up on what they have missed by reviewing the previous class recordings and notes.

 Q: If I want to join weekly grinds during the year, can you tell me what remains to be covered on the course and what the student has missed?

-A: Yes.
-Teachers have their own individual teaching plan for the year, and should be able to advise on this.
+A: Teachers have their own individual teaching plan for the year, and should be able to advise on this.

 Q: My son/daughter cannot attended the course.
 Can we buy the notes?